 Early Years – New Jersey

-Music would become important for me, thanks to the great music of 60’s brought home from Harmony House Records by my older sister and two older brothers.
-These records and a steady diet of TV informed my tastes in ways that persist till today.
+Music would become vital for me, thanks to the great music of the 60s brought home from Harmony House Records by my older sister and two older brothers.
+These records and a steady TV diet informed my tastes in ways that persist until today.

-Summers were spent at White Sands Beach Club in Long Branch.
-Not as glamorous as the beach club depicted in “Goodfellas” but, similar, if you catch my drift.
+The Stalker family spent summers at White Sands Beach Club in Long Branch.
+Not as glamorous as the beach club depicted in “Goodfellas” but similar, if you catch my drift.
 There were also backyard games of baseball and regular pickup games of basketball.
 The Stalkers had a basketball hoop in their driveway.

-New Jersey was a good place to grow up.
-Good schools, not much crime (at least in Monmouth County), and relatively mild weather.
+New Jersey was an excellent place to grow up.
+There are good schools, not much crime (at least in Monmouth County), and relatively mild weather.
 I stayed out of trouble and had nothing but fond memories of this time and place.

 Move to California

-The 70’s was a funky time for the Peninsula as real estate values had not yet reached the stratosphere they are in today.
+The 70s was a funky time for the Peninsula as real estate values had not yet reached the stratosphere they are in today.
 Then it was an area of incredible rural beauty with great schools.
-There was room for kids to roam and the area was incredibly safe.
+There was room for kids to roam, and the place was incredibly safe.
 Plus, the views of Catalina Island and the migrating whales were simply amazing.

 Fitness and Aerobics

-When I turned 15 1/2, I got my first job working at the Palos Verdes Health Spa for the owner who was a former Mr. Universe.
-Years before the fitness boom, I learned the ins and outs of the gym business through this owner and his wife.
-This was southern California right on the verge of the fitness explosion, and I was bitten young by the workout bug at the perfect time to see the business develop and flourish, becoming a cultural phenomenon.
+When I turned 15 1/2, I got my first job working at the Palos Verdes Health Spa for the owner, a former Mr. Universe.
+I learned the ins and outs of the gym business through this owner and his wife.
+This was southern California, right on the verge of the fitness explosion.
+I was bitten young by the workout bug at the perfect time to see the business develop and flourish, becoming a cultural phenomenon.

 The rest of the world eventually caught on to UCSB.
-Now is it home to numerous Noble laureates and is a top 20 public university.
-When I attended UCSB the vibe was, ahem, slightly less academic than today.
-For me it was all about living on Del Playa (ocean side of course), playing in a band (Mixed Emotion), working out obsessively (Golds Gym in Goleta) and teaching aerobics (St. Marks Catholic Church).
-In between all that living I nearly completed a degree in Philosophy that emphasized film and religious study.
+Now it is home to numerous Noble laureates and is a top 40 public university.
+When I attended UCSB, the vibe was slightly less academic than today.
+For me, my life was all about living on Del Playa (ocean side, of course), playing in a band (Mixed Emotion), working out obsessively (Golds Gym in Goleta and bike riding everywhere), and teaching aerobics (St. Marks Catholic Church).
+In between all that living, I nearly completed a degree in Philosophy that emphasized film and religious study.

 What do you do with a degree in Philosophy?
 Learn not to put descartes before the horse